agunechemba/agunechemba.github.io/_posts/2025-06-17-JS, AJAX, JSON-The Magical Journey of Fetch & JSON; How Webpages Talk to Servers Without Reloading the Whole World.md

-# 🧙🏽‍♂️ JS, AJAX, JSON: The Magical Journey of Fetch & JSON; How Webpages Talk to Servers Without Reloading the Whole World
+# 🧙🏽‍♂️ JS, AJAX, JSON: The Magical Journey of Fetch and JSON; How Webpages Talk to Servers Without Reloading the Whole World

 <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/06/a_young_gamer_playing_a_game.jpeg" width="100%">
 ---